afolksetapart/mpa_app/README.md

 # Sheet Scraper
 ### A Web-Scraping Copyright Infringement App Built for the Music Publishers Association

-Sheet Scraper is a web-scraping CLI that takes a CSV of Disney sheet music titles (provided by the Music Publishers Association) and scrapes the popular document upload site Scribd for illegal postings of copyrighted work.
+Sheet Scraper is a web-scraping CLI that takes a CSV of sheet music titles (provided by the Music Publishers Association) and scrapes the popular document upload site Scribd for illegal postings of copyrighted work.

 ## How It Works